rng-guy/NFSMWBartender/README.md

 &nbsp;

-The "Advanced" feature set **fixes three bugs / issues** automatically:
+The "Advanced" feature set **always fixes three bugs / issues** automatically:
 * non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
 * early Strategy despawns or cancellations no longer stall the game from making new requests, and
 * the engagement count shown above the pursuit board now always tracks relevant cops accurately.